ISGLabHCMUT2025/COMBINED-LOAD-ON-CAISSON-WITH-DATA-DRIVEN-MODEL/00 - README.md

 # COMBINED-LOAD-ON-CAISSON-WITH-DATA-DRIVEN-MODEL
 Includes a GUI for entering caisson parameters to predict load capacity

 First, it should be clarified that the GUI runs through the Anaconda Prompt, therefore you need to install Anaconda beforehand.
+Or you can also use any other IDLE or can use CMD directly of window.

 Second, you need to download the file thebestmodel.pkl to establish a "calculation factory."
 Once this factory is set up, any input data will be processed through it and return the corresponding prediction results.

-Third, open the Anaconda Prompt and navigate to the directory that contains the App.py file.
+Third, open the Anaconda Prompt and navigate or CMD with adminisrtator to the directory that contains the App.py file.

 Finally, enter the following command in the prompt: "python -m streamlit run app.py --server.port 8501"